Formal Attire Guide: What to Wear to Every Event

 - Heeled sandals or pumps

 Each of these formulas works because the fabrics and silhouettes signal formality.
-A sequin midi dress reads as black tie appropriate when paired with refined accessories, even though the hemline is not floor-length.
+A sequin midi dress reads as black tie appropriate when paired with refined accessories, even though the hemline isn't floor-length.

 Cocktail Attire Outfit Ideas for Women